How a Car Accident Can Destroy Your Credit Score and Put You in Debt

 The ambulance ride.
 The emergency room.
 The follow-up appointments, the physical therapy, the prescription costs.
 Then the missed paychecks while you recover.
 Then the car repair bill.
 Then the collection notice.

 For millions of accident victims across the country, a single crash sets off a financial chain reaction that lasts far longer than the physical injuries.
-Medical debt is now the leading cause of personal bankruptcy in the United States, and car accidents are one of the fastest ways to accumulate it.
+According to Investopedia, medical debt is now the leading cause of personal bankruptcy in the United States — and car accidents are one of the fastest ways to accumulate it.

 Most people walk away from a crash thinking about their health.
 Very few think about what that accident is quietly doing to their credit score and their financial future.
 By the time the damage becomes visible, it is often already severe.